syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Errorbar-Chart.md

 ![Error Bar Series in MAUI Chart](Chart-types_images/BasicRenderingErrorBar.png)

 ## Mode
-This [Mode]() property is used to define whether to identify horizontal error or vertical error.
+This [Mode]() property defines whether to identify a horizontal error or vertical error.
 By default, the Mode value is [Both](), which will display both horizontal and vertical error values.

 ### Horizontal

-To view horizontal error value, you can set the Mode as Horizontal as shown in the below code example.
+To view horizontal error value, you can set the Mode as Horizontal as shown in the following code example.

 {% tabs %}